michtrofimov/hse_data_analysis_MSA/README.md

 1.7.
 Copy the best candidate regulatory sequence alignment only and manually convert it into FASTA file.
 Use text editor for this task to save the selected block of the alignment as a separate file.
-You may use Word, Notepad/TextEdit to create only the alignment; advanced users might use `vim` block-selection opportunity (see below).
+You may use Word, Notepad/TextEdit to create only the alignment.

 The resulting file should contain something like: